aws-amplify/docs/docs/lib/datastore/sync.md

 <inline-fragment platform="ios" src="~/lib/datastore/fragments/ios/sync/40-clear.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/datastore/fragments/android/sync/40-clear.md"></inline-fragment>

 This is a simple yet effective example.
-However, in a real scenario you might want to optimize it and only call `clear()` when a different user `signedIn` in order to avoid clearing the database for a repeated sign-in of the same user.
+However, in a real scenario you might want to only call `clear()` when a different user is `signedIn` in order to avoid clearing the database for a repeated sign-in of the same user.